kerem-cekmeceli/Foundation-Models-for-Medical-Imagery/README.md

 All architectural details can be found in the final report "Training and Tuning Strategies for Foundation Models in Medical Imaging".

-Code for the developed framework can be found under `MedicalSegmentation` directory.
+Code for the developed framework can be found under `MedicalSegmentation` directory, `train.py` is the main file to run.
 Original code for the supported foundation models are under `OrigModels` directory for each backbone respectively.
 Code for backbone or fine-tune specific implementations or adjustments required for the framewoek are under the `ModelSpecific` directory.

 # Framework Support

-Supported Stand Alone Benchmark Models (trained from scratch):
+Supported Stand Alone Benchmark Models (trained from scratch) along with the value to set for `model_type` parameter:
-* UNet
+* UNet `ModelType.UNET`
-* Swin UNet
+* Swin UNet `ModelType.SWINUNET`

 Supported Backbones For Encoder/Decoder Type (supporting all available sizes for all above-listed backbones):
 * Dino (both registered and not-registered)